All information in this FAQ is subject to change according to public health and safety guidelines.

 Will co-tenant members still have 24/7 building access?

 Yes.
-We will be monitoring capacity and ask that flex desk users reserve their spots via Office RnD to maintain capacity levels during open hours.
 When coming in outside of business hours, co-tenant members will be required to manually check in and check out with a sign up sheet left at the front desk.

 Will I have to wear a face mask in the building?

 When walking throughout the building, masks are mandatory.
-If you are behind a physical barrier or in your own office, you are not required to wear a mask.
-If anyone enters your office it is required.
 We encourage you to bring your own facemask.

 Will there be hand sanitizer provided?